elastic/ecs/rfcs/text/0031-risk-fields.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
-Detection rules in the Security solution have a risk score and severity associated with them, which are similar to the risk score and risk level being proposed for entities.
-This might get confusing for users, since risk has different connotations for entities and rules.
-We might need to make this distinction more apparent by using more fitting field names.
-Perhaps, severity score would be more apt for detection rules, rather than risk score.
+Events and detection rules in the Security solution already have a risk score and/or severity associated with them.
+We might need to update these assets to use the new `risk` fieldset, otherwise it might potentially get confusing for users.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.